When we conduct an audit, the last thing we want for a Fund is to have a Qualified Audit Report.

 Rollovers in not supported by evidence | Unable to confirm the nature of the receipt |

-The most common reason that result in Part A qualification (financial audit) is when the auditor is unable to form an opinion on whether an investment in the fund exist, owned by the fund and correctly valued at market value at 30 June.
-For examples:
+The most common reason that result in Part A qualification (financial audit) is when the auditor is unable to form an opinion on whether an investment in the fund exist, owned by the Fund and correctly valued at market value at 30 June.
+Some examples are listed below:

 - Material misstatement of financial assets recorded – Ryan Wealth Holdings Pty Ltd vs Baumgartner [2018] NSWSC 1502, the highlight of this was the auditor failed to obtain further audit evidence on the nature of the loan and whether the valuation of the loan is recorded at market value and whether the loan is recoverable.